-Continuing the vaccine example, when a significant number of new members enter the community and others leave, the importance and the perception of vaccine-related topics in the community can shift considerably.
-Such membership turnover may substantially reshape the community’s semantic network, as highlighted in \cite{Ransbotham2011} that turnover in online communities like Wikipedia can have both positive and negative impacts, depending on the balance between new and experienced members.

-We can implement the effects of turnover by changing the memory strength ($\lambda_m$), representing forgetting of the past collective mind of communities, when members change (Fig. \ref{fig:5}a).
-We investigate how the community semantic network responds to the turnover of members by decreasing the $\lambda_m$ from $0.99$ to $0.95$ for some time and then reverting it.
-Similar to the amplification, we test the initially same (Fig. \ref{fig:5}b) and far (Fig. \ref{fig:5}c) community semantic networks and measure the Kendall-tau rank distance between the comment topic profile and general semantic network over time.

-If a community suddenly experiences frequent membership fluctuations, its community semantic network will be more volatile and prone to random drift or external influences \cite{waller2021quantifying}.
-This vulnerability is best illustrated by the finding that the community semantic network experiencing a membership fluctuation accelerates its movement relative to the general one (Fig. \ref{fig:5}b,c; see Supplementary Note 8 for more explanations).
-Different from amplification, we find that these accelerated trajectories are maintained and not reverted after the termination of turnover, and thus a strong aftereffect remains (\ref{fig:5}d).
-This hints at the possibility that the community semantic network can be more easily manipulated by external influences when the community is in a state of high turnover \cite{oldemburgo2024twitter}, and the effect can be long-lasting.

-\subsection{Trolls}
+\subsubsection{Trolls}

-Consider a scenario where a group of users infiltrates a community and begins amplifying claims about vaccine fatality.
+Continuing the vaccine example, consider a scenario where a group of users infiltrates a community and begins amplifying claims about vaccine fatality.
 Even without a factual basis, their coordinated actions can erode public trust in health institutions and steer discourse in divisive directions.
-Such efforts reflect a broader strategy by trolls—users who deliberately disrupt online communities through off-topic, inflammatory, or antagonistic messages, often aiming to upset or manipulate others \cite{bishop2012psychology}.
+Such efforts reflect a broader strategy by trolls—users who deliberately disrupt online.

+Communities suffer from off-topic, inflammatory, or antagonistic messages that often aim to upset or manipulate others \cite{bishop2012psychology}.
 By promoting specific topics, trolls can manipulate community dynamics, steering discussions toward conflict and division \cite{Cruz2018, Ortiz2020}.
 In doing so, they can bias the semantic representations of a community in subtle but lasting ways.

-We model trolls through an additional troll multiplier ($s_{\text{tr}}$) that amplifies the frequency of comments about the target topic during the comment generation process, regardless of the content of the news, in addition to the comment multiplier \ref{fig:5}e.
-We test the effect of trolls by applying $s_{\text{tr}}=1.5$ and measuring the ratio of the target topic frequency in the comments and news between the influenced and baseline cases for different filter and memory strengths.
+We model trolls through an additional troll multiplier ($s_{\text{tr}}$) that amplifies the frequency of comments about the target topic during the comment generation process, regardless of the content of the news, in addition to the comment multiplier (Fig. \ref{fig:5}a).
+We test the effect of trolls by setting $s_{\text{tr}}=1.5$ and measuring the ratio of the target topic frequency in comments and news between the influenced and baseline cases across different filter and memory strengths.